2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Phylogeny and Ordination
 ------------------------

 Seeing that there was a higher level of diversity and abundance present but a decrease in evenness in obese cats over lean cats, I was prompted to further investigate whether I could determine if there were any specific microbiota that were cause of this differentiation.
 Making phylogenetic tree and a plot ordination on taxa gave me a preliminary view on the ordering of the taxa and phylum present within the different cat phenotypes.
 Using a programming tool called Geneious, I then created a phylogenetic tree to see if any of these phenotypes shared any evolutionary relationships within their microbiota (Figure 3).
 The patterns in the branching of the tree reflect how the species evolved from common ancestors.
 The tips of the tree represent samples where each particular taxa occurred.
 The tree itself represents the maximum likelihood of phylogeny (Gouy *et al.*, 2009).
 For this dataset, the phylogenetic tree didn’t present any distinctive relationships in the microbiota.
-The plot ordination showed that the majority of the taxa present within lean and obese cats are highly similar to one another (Figure 4).
+Each of the phenotypes seemed to be represented in each branch equally.
+The plot ordination showed that the majority of the taxa present within lean and obese cats are highly similar to one another, with only a few differences in each sample type (Figure 4).

 ![](Final_Report_files/figure-markdown_github-ascii_identifiers/plot-phylogenetic-tree-1.png)